Maps4HTML/web-map-doc/docs/elements/link.md

 - provide a URL template that is processed and converted to a URL and fetched by the polyfill, each time the map requires new content to render, such as a tile, via the `tile`, `image`, `feature` and `query` rel values, in conjunction with the `tref="..."` attribute.
 Such links are automatically created and followed / imported when appropriate.
 - include links to legend graphics for a layer.
 Currently such links are rendered as hyperlinks, not as graphics.
 - provide links to CSS and pmtiles stylesheets via the `stylesheet` rel value, which are imported by the polyfill automatically.
-- provide links to layers at next native zoom level via `zoomin`, `zoomout` rel values.
-Such links are automatically followed by the polyfill when appropriate.
+- links provide URL templates (in the `tref` attribute) for georeferenced search endpoints via the `search` rel value, and for typeahead/autocomplete via the `suggestions` rel value.
+These links power the [search control](../../user-guide/search) when it is [enabled](../mapml-viewer/#controlslist) on the viewer.

 <!-- demo / example -->
 <iframe src="../../../demo/map-link-demo/" title="MapML Demo" height="410" width="100%" scrolling="no" frameBorder="0"></iframe>